 Step 2: Search for births, marriages, and deaths

-Civil registration of births, deaths, and Roman Catholic marriages in Ireland began on 1st January 1864 while non-Catholic marriages were subject to registration from 1st April 1845.
-Prior to the commencement of civil registration of births, marriages, and deaths in Ireland, family history researchers usually rely on baptismal, marriage, and burial registers kept by churches.
+Civil registration of births, deaths, and Roman Catholic marriages in Ireland began on 1st January 1864, while non-Catholic marriages were subject to registration from 1st April 1845.
+Prior to the commencement of civil registration of births, marriages, and deaths in Ireland, family history researchers usually relied on baptismal, marriage, and burial registers kept by churches.
 With civil registration of births and deaths commencing in 1864, and with the patchy survival of church records prior to 1820, gravestone inscriptions can be a vital source for family historians.

 Irish Civil Records of births, marriages, and deaths can now be searched and viewed at Irish Genealogy.
-Upon searching the index, which returns the name, event type, year, and name of Superintendent Registrar’s District, a pdf of the full register page in which that birth, marriage, or death certificate appears can be downloaded by selecting ‘image’.
+Upon searching the index, which returns the name, event type, year, and name of the Superintendent Registrar’s District, a PDF of the full register page in which that birth, marriage, or death certificate appears can be downloaded by selecting ‘image’.

-At present, images are available for births from 1864-1921, marriages from 1845-1946, and deaths from 1871-1971.
+At present, images are available for births from 1864 to 1921, marriages from 1845 to 1946, and deaths from 1871 to 1971.
 Further images of deaths dating back to 1864 will follow later.

-RootsIreland, at www.rootsireland.ie, is a good starting point for searching church registers of baptisms, marriages, and burials as this website is the largest online source of Irish church register transcripts.
+RootsIreland (www.rootsireland.ie) is a good starting point for searching church registers of baptisms, marriages, and burials, as it is the largest online source of Irish church register transcripts.
 You can either search across all counties or search a particular county.
-For example, Derry Genealogy, at www.derry.rootsireland.ie, has transcribed and computerized the early baptismal and marriage registers of 97 churches (38 Roman Catholic, 24 Church of Ireland, and 35 Presbyterian; the earliest being the registers of St Columb’s Cathedral in Derry city which date from 1642) and gravestone inscriptions from 117 graveyards.
+For example, Derry Genealogy, at www.derry.rootsireland.ie, has transcribed and computerized the early baptismal and marriage registers of 97 churches (38 Roman Catholic, 24 Church of Ireland, and 35 Presbyterian; the earliest being the registers of St Columb’s Cathedral in Derry city, which date from 1642) and gravestone inscriptions from 117 graveyards.

-For example, you can search, free of charge, at www.irishgenealogy.ie, Church of Ireland parish registers for counties Carlow and Kerry and Dublin city; and Roman Catholic parish registers of County Kerry, Dublin city, and west and south Cork (i.e. parishes in Dioceses of Kerry and Cork and Ross except most of Cork city).
+For example, you can search, free of charge, at www.irishgenealogy.ie, Church of Ireland parish registers for counties Carlow and Kerry and Dublin city; and Roman Catholic parish registers of County Kerry, Dublin city, and west and south Cork (i.e., parishes in Dioceses of Kerry and Cork and Ross except most of Cork city).

 Step 3: Search census substitutes